zopefoundation/zope.component/README.txt

 Corresponds to the verison of the zope.component package shipped as part of the Zope 3.2.0 release.

-Deprecated services and related APIS.
+Deprecated services and related APIs.
 The adapter and utility registries are now available directly via the site manager's 'adapters' and 'utilities' attributes, respectively.
 Services are accessible, but deprecated, and will be removed in Zope 3.3.

-Deprectaed all presentation-related APIS, including all view-related API functions.
+Deprectaed all presentation-related APIs, including all view-related API functions.
 Use the adapter API functions instead.
 See http://dev.zope.org/Zope3/ImplementViewsAsAdapters`